 How you will learn

 Your degree will be appraised in a mixture of ways: coursework, major projects, practical work, oral presentations, exams and continual assessment.
-Some modules only have an exam, others only project work.
-We place strong emphasis on individual project work/the research dissertation in Years 2 and 3.
+Some modules only have an exam, others only coursework.
+We place strong emphasis on individual project work and the research dissertation in Years 2 and 3.

 Studying at degree-level is likely to be very different from your previous experience of learning and teaching at school or college.
 You will be expected to think, discuss and engage critically with the subject and find things out for yourself.
-We will enable you to make this transition to a new style of learning, and the way that you are assessed during your studies will help you develop the essential skills you need to make a success of your time at Birmingham.
+We will enable you to make this transition to a new style of learning through our small group tutorial system and range of other support.
+The way that you are assessed during your studies will help you develop the essential skills you need to make a success of your time at Birmingham and into your career.

 Getting out of the lecture theatre and into the field is an exhilarating experience.
 Whether you're sampling, mapping or collecting data, the subject matter really comes alive.
 There's no better way to learn about the natural and the built world than by being in the great outdoors.